ksoze84/useStateHandler/README.md

 * Never set Handler.state directly; it is read only!
 * You may save another data in the class, but beware of component state updates signaling and mounting logics if this data mutates over time.
 * Do not manipulate state directly in the constructor.
 * The class name is the key for this software to work as expected.
-Never use the same name for state handler classes even if they are declared in different scopes.
+Never use the same name for different state handler classes even if they are declared in different scopes.

 ## State initialization